Tropicana Twister’s ‘Gandakan Kebaikan’ Campaign Delivers Homes to Families in Need

-Tropicana Twister, in partnership with EPIC Homes, has completed the construction and handover of homes to underserved families in Malaysia, fulfilling a key promise of their ‘Gandakan Kebaikan’ campaign.
-The initiative aims to build up to 100 homes, providing stability and hope for a better future.
+Tropicana Twister, in partnership with EPIC Homes, has completed the construction and handover of homes to underserved families in Malaysia, marking a major milestone in their ‘Gandakan Kebaikan’ campaign.
+The initiative aims to build up to 100 homes for communities, including Orang Asli families, providing security, stability, and hope for a better future.

 Tropicana Twister ’s ‘ Gandakan Kebaikan ’ (Multiply Goodness) campaign has achieved a significant milestone with the successful completion and handover of homes to families in need throughout Malaysia .

-This accomplishment represents a concrete result of a nationwide movement fueled by everyday acts of kindness and a commitment to uplifting underserved communities.
-The initiative, developed in close collaboration with EPIC Homes, is dedicated to constructing up to 100 homes for communities facing hardship, with a particular focus on Orang Asli families across the nation.
+This accomplishment represents a concrete result of a nationwide initiative fueled by everyday acts of kindness and a commitment to social responsibility.
+The project, developed in close collaboration with EPIC Homes, aims to construct up to 100 homes for underserved communities, with a particular focus on Orang Asli families who often face significant housing challenges.
+The campaign’s origins lie in a simple yet powerful call to action during the holy month of Ramadan, encouraging individuals to contribute to positive change.

-She proudly noted that Malaysians have consistently demonstrated their willingness to support one another, and the ‘Gandakan Kebaikan’ campaign serves as a testament to this enduring spirit of solidarity.
-The provision of secure housing addresses a critical need, as families previously living in unsafe conditions often faced constant anxiety, particularly during inclement weather.

-Nadhira Halim, Assistant Manager, Fundraising & Partnership at EPIC Homes, explained that an EPIC Home offers more than just shelter; it provides a sense of security, peace of mind, stability, and, crucially, hope for a better future.
-These homes are designed to be more than just physical structures; they are intended to foster dignity and create a stable environment where families can rebuild their lives.
+Nadhira Halim, Asst.
+Manager, Fundraising & Partnership at EPIC Homes, underscored the profound impact of providing safe housing, particularly for families living in precarious conditions.
+She explained that an EPIC Home offers more than just physical protection from the elements; it provides a sanctuary where families can feel secure, experience peace of mind, and nurture hope for a better tomorrow.

-The construction of these homes is a testament to the power of collective effort, relying heavily on the dedication of volunteers and the active participation of local communities.
-Each home stands as a symbol of this shared commitment, extending far beyond the scope of a single marketing campaign.
-While the ‘Gandakan Kebaikan’ campaign was initially inspired by the values of Ramadan, its positive impact continues to resonate long after the festive season has passed.
+The homes are designed to be more than just shelters; they are foundations for stability and a pathway to a more promising future.
+These newly constructed homes represent a holistic approach to community development, extending beyond mere physical structures to foster a sense of dignity and empowerment.
+Each home is a testament to the collective efforts of volunteers and local communities, demonstrating the power of collaboration and shared responsibility.

-She drew a compelling analogy, stating that just as every beam and plank contributes to the construction of a home, each individual plays a vital role in building this journey towards a better future.
-The completion of these homes marks a significant step forward in ‘Gandakan Kebaikan’s’ ongoing mission to support underserved communities across Malaysia, proving that collective goodwill can indeed create an impact that endures far beyond a fleeting moment.
+She drew a compelling analogy, stating that just as each beam and plank contributes to the construction of a home, every individual plays a vital role in building this transformative journey.
+The completion of these homes marks a significant step forward in ‘Gandakan Kebaikan’s’ mission to support vulnerable communities across Malaysia, proving that collective goodwill can generate an impact that extends far beyond a fleeting moment.

-Individuals interested in learning more about the campaign can visit Tropicana Twister's official Facebook page @MYTropicana or view a video showcasing the campaign’s impact on YouTube: https://www.youtube.com/watch?v=kXSZcwFCX2w.
-This initiative exemplifies a commitment to social responsibility and demonstrates the positive change that can be achieved when businesses and communities collaborate for a common good
+Individuals interested in learning more about the campaign can visit Tropicana Twister’s Facebook page (@MYTropicana) or view a video showcasing the campaign’s impact on YouTube.
+The campaign also encourages public engagement and invites individuals to share their thoughts and feedback through various social media platforms, including TRP’s Facebook, Twitter, Instagram, and Threads

 United States Latest News, United States Headlines